mrts/docker-postgresql-multiple-databases/README.md

 ## Usage

-Clone the repository, mount it's directory into the official Docker image as a volume and declare database names separated by commas in `POSTGRES_MULTIPLE_DATABASES` environment variable as follows (`docker-compose` syntax):
+Clone the repository, mount its directory as a volume into `/docker-entrypoint-initdb.d` and declare database names separated by commas in `POSTGRES_MULTIPLE_DATABASES` environment variable as follows (`docker-compose` syntax):

     myapp-postgresql:
         image: postgres:9.6.2